node-red-contrib/node-red-contrib-mikrotik/readme.md

 If you can override every property with the message object.
 The names are:

-msg. -> username, password, host, port, payload/command
+msg. -> username, password, host, port, payload/command, ssl

+### SSL

+If you like to have a ssl connection between the node and the mikrotik router see the [documentation](docs/api-ssl.md)

 ### Basic